-Colin Milburn (Project Co-Director) is Professor of English, Science and Technology Studies, and Cinema and Digital Media at UC Davis, where he holds the Gary Snyder Chair in Science and the Humanities.
-He is the director of the ModLab digital humanities collaboratory and the co-director of the Mellon Research Initiative in Digital Cultures.
-His research focuses on relations of literature, science, and technology.
-For the last decade, his teaching and writing has addressed computational media and games.
+At UC Davis, Milburn is a professor of Cinema and Digital Media, English, and Science and Technology Studies, and holds the Gary Snyder Chair in Science and the Humanities.
+He is the director of a digital humanities collaboratory called ModLab and is the co-director of the Mellon Research Initiative in Digital Cultures.
+His research focuses on the relations between literature, science, and technology while his teaching and writing address computational media and games.
 His most recent book, Mondo Nano, studies the impact of video games on the molecular sciences.
-He is completing a new book called Respawn: Video Games and the Practice of Technogenic Life about the relation of video games to hacktivism and the politics of futurity.
+Milburn is currently working on a new book called Respawn: Video Games and the Practice of Technogenic Life, which explores how video games relate to hacktivism and future politics.

-Evan Buswell (Lead Architect) worked in the software industry for seven years as a software engineer and architect.
-He has extensive experience in protocol design, NoSQL databases, server programming, and security architectures.
-He has been the lead on many startup industry projects, designing and carrying the project through from the design phase to the initial release, taking on the technical management of other programmers as well.
-He is currently working on a PhD in cultural studies at UC Davis, investigating the genesis and history of programming languages and their relationship to finance.
+Buswell has worked in the software industry as a software engineer and architect for seven years.
+Throughout this time, he has gained experience in protocol design, NoSQL databases, server programming, and security architectures.
+He has led many startup industry projects in which he carried each project from the design phase to the initial release as well as technically managed the other programmers.
+He is currently working on his PhD in cultural studies at UC Davis, investigating how finance relates to the genesis and history of programming languages.

-Michael Neff (Animation Research and Development) is an associate professor in Computer Science and Cinema & Technocultural Studies at UC Davis, where he directs the Motion Lab, an interdisciplinary research effort in character animation and embodied input.
-His interests include character animation tools, especially modeling expressive movement, physics-based animation, gesture and applying performing arts knowledge to animation.
-At Davis, he is working to bridge the art and technology communities on campus, collaborating with computer scientists, dancers, choreographers and geologists.
+At UC Davis, Neff is a professor of Computer Science and Cinema and Technocultural Studies.
+He also directs the campus’s Motion Lab, the product of interdisciplinary research effort in character animation and embodied input.
+He is interested in character animation tools that model expressive movement, physics-based animation, and gesture, and how the performing arts can apply to such animation.
+Neff is working to bridge the technology and art communities at UC Davis by collaborating with computer scientists and geologists, choreographers, and dancers.